dennisvdang/Springboard-Portfolio/README.md

 # Springboard Data Science Portfolio

 Welcome to my Springboard Data Science Portfolio!

-This repository showcases a collection of case studies and mini-projects that I have completed as part of the Springboard Data Science course.
+This repository showcases a collection of case studies and mini-projects that I have completed as part of the Springboard Data Science program.

 The case studies cover a wide range of topics, including customer segmentation, predictive modeling, time series analysis, and more.
 The mini-projects are demonstrations using industry-standard tools and techniques, such as APIs and SQL databases.
 There is also a guided capstone in here where I analyze data from a business client to provide pricing recommendations.
+This README contains a summary of each case study and project, as well as a link to the full notebook.
+Be sure to check out the other pinned repositories for my other projects and capstones.

-# Table of Contents
+## Table of Contents

 - **Case Studies**
   - [Customer Segmentation (Clustering Case Study)](#customer-segmentation-clustering-case-study)
   - [Customer Purchasing Prediction (Decision Tree Case Study)](#customer-purchasing-prediction-decision-tree-case-study)